-- Aged 18 years or more; - Healthcare professional working with people affected by Parkinson's; - Sufficient ability to understand English to complete an interview; - Willing to take part in an interview and be audio recorded.
+- Aged 18 years or more; - Diagnosis of Parkinson's made by a healthcare professional (such as a neurologist); - Currently experiencing anxiety symptoms; - Sufficient ability to understand English to complete an interview; - Willing to take part in an interview and be audio recorded.

-You are reading this participant information sheet because you have: 1) self-identified as being a healthcare professional working with people affected by Parkinson's; and 2) expressed an interest in taking part in the study.
+You are reading this Participant Information Sheet because you have: 1) self-identified as having a diagnosis of Parkinson's; 2) self-identified as currently experiencing difficulties with anxiety; and 3) expressed an interest in taking part in the study.